 Matt attempts to talk his way out of a confrontation with several of Takada's bodyguards, all of them armed.
 In doing so, he decides to be a wiseguy and crack some racist dick jokes...and then says You Wouldn't Shoot Me.
 Guess what happens.

 In Rappi Rangai the hero has a tiny horn that caused him to be beaten and ostracized by his village as a child.
 This Freudian Excuse causes him to flee like mad whenever he thinks torches and pitchforks might be around the corner.
 Even when nothing is actually wrong.
 Even if it'll completely undo his Ninja Harem's plans.
 Even on his wedding day when his would-be bride says to his face she thinks the horn is cute.
 Even when the Ninja Harem tells him that his bride thought it was cute.
 In his defense, they were pretty severe beatings.

-Tsubasa Chronicle, episode 48.
+Tsubasa -RESERVoir CHRoNiCLE-, episode 48.
 After collecting 13 feathers on screen and who knows how many off screen, all with pink markings, King Chaos just hands them a number of purple, blue, and orange feathers.
 And not one person stops to question that.
 It's a trap.